Do pitched roof systems come with a guarantee?

 What is a pitched roof system?

-Confusingly, the term ‘pitched roof system’ can mean different things - we look at some of the available alternatives here.
-For the purpose of this post, a pitched roof system is the chosen tile or slate, combined with tile battens, eaves ventilation, ridge ventilation, underlay, fixings and accessories - in other words, everything that goes into making sure a pitched roof fulfils its various functions.
+Confusingly, the term ‘pitched roof system’ can mean different things.
+For the purpose of this post, a pitched roof system is the chosen tile or slate, combined with tile battens, eaves ventilation, ridge ventilation, underlay, fixings, and accessories - in other words, everything that goes into making sure a pitched roof fulfils its various functions.

 Systems provide greater certainty in the performance of the finished roof.
 In the past, a roofing contractor may have been tempted to use the cheapest version of a certain component, even if it wasn’t appropriate for the roof.
 Or maybe their merchant offered an alternative component, believing it to be equivalent - and only after installation was it discovered to be unsuitable for the roof in question.